There are actually two important questions here.

 It also uses mesh screening which makes me calmer knowing that it’s breathable and I don’t have to worry about her overheating while running around and playing.

 Lastly, it’s just straightforward to fold and put away without any issue.

 Chinchilla Toys And Accessories To Avoid

 I’m honestly shocked these toys are advertised and sold for chinchillas, but I’d highly recommend against using them.

 It’s a metal hay ball that can hang from your chin’s cage.
 You just stuff hay in it.

 The issue is when it runs out of hay.

-Once it becomes an empty ball or the chinchilla must wedge more into the openings to get hay, it’s not hard for the chinchilla to get stuck.
+Once it becomes an empty ball or the chinchilla must wedge itself into the openings to get at the hay, it’s not hard for the chinchilla to get stuck.

 Not a toy I recommend rolling the dice with when trying to find friendly, chewable, and enjoyable toys for your chinchilla to play with.